Looking Closely at the Growth Curve for Alpine 4 Holdings Inc. (ALPP)

-Alpine 4 Holdings Inc. (NASDAQ:ALPP) went down by -6.88% from its latest closing price compared to the recent 1-year high of $5.74.
-The company’s stock price has collected -8.27% of loss in the last five trading sessions.
+Alpine 4 Holdings Inc. (NASDAQ:ALPP) went up by 10.14% from its latest closing price compared to the recent 1-year high of $5.74.
+The company’s stock price has collected -6.06% of loss in the last five trading sessions.

 Is It Worth Investing in Alpine 4 Holdings Inc. (NASDAQ :ALPP) Right Now?